iamhwkchn/analysis_dckdb/readme.md

 1. Install DuckDB: [DuckDB Installation Guide](https://duckdb.org/docs/installation)
 2. Clone this repository: `git clone https://github.com/iamhwkchn/analysis_dckdb.git`
-3. Download the dataset from this link [data_parquet](https://uofwaterloo-my.sharepoint.com/:f:/r/personal/s36sivar_uwaterloo_ca/Documents/fake_data_transactions?csf=1&web=1&e=fq62cJ) an then place them in the folder /merged in the root folder or create your own dataset by runnig the files data_gen.py and merged_csv.py in the given order.(NOTE: if your pc is not able to handle the merging of csv files in one go, yo can try this batch processing method provide in the files in transaction_batch_processing)
+3. Download the dataset from this link [data_parquet](https://uofwaterloo-my.sharepoint.com/:f:/r/personal/s36sivar_uwaterloo_ca/Documents/fake_data_transactions?csf=1&web=1&e=fq62cJ) an then place them in the folder /merged in the root folder or create your own dataset by runnig the file data_generation.py. : `python data_generation.py`
+4. This utilizes parallel processing for faster data generation.
+If your pc can't generate a lot of worker nodes then you can utilize a regular serial processing by running the files data_gen.py and merged_csv.py in the given order.(NOTE: if your pc is not able to handle the merging of csv files in one go, yo can try this batch processing method provide in the files in transaction_batch_processing)
-4. Install required Python packages: `pip install -r requirements.txt`
+5. Install required Python packages: `pip install -r requirements.txt`
-5. Run the analysis scripts: `python analysis_final.py`
+6. Run the analysis scripts: `python analysis_final.py`

 Feel free to explore the code and modify the analysis as needed.
 For any questions or issues, please contact `s36sivar@uwaterloo.ca`.